emotional-cities/data-share/README.md

 *AWS is asking me for a credit card, in order to login.
 Is that normal?*

-No, that should not happened.
-Make sure to login, using the [link](###login-link-list) and credentials that were assigned to you.
+No, you don't need a credit card to login to your bucket.
+Make sure to login, using the [link](###login-link-list) and credentials that were assigned to your organization.

 *I cannot remember the credentials for my organization.
 How can I recover them?*